 Most employers would answer that question by saying that a contract offers the advantage of providing additional employment security to those employees who seek that in their employment relationship.
-As the earlier discussion of "at will" employment points out, an employer who provides additional security to an employee may give up some control over the employment relationship, such as limiting the circumstances or situations in which the employer can terminate the relationship.
+Even in "at-will" states, the employment contract supersedes the "at-will."
+An employer who provides additional security to an employee may give up some control over the employment relationship, such as limiting the circumstances or situations in which the employer can terminate the relationship.

 The central point is that both employers and employees seek to gain certain advantages by having an employment contract and some negotiation may be needed to determine which advantages are gained and which are negotiated away in favor of gaining more desirable advantages.
 Therefore, it would be wise for employers to evaluate the advantages they want to obtain through an employment contract and then prioritize the list to identify the most desirable advantages to incorporate into the agreement.
 Employees should also follow a similar Process

 A second consideration is timing the negotiation.
 When should contract development occur?

 Should it be before or after the decision is made to offer employment to a person?
 Should the process of defining the contract be made at the same time as each party evaluates the other and decides if there is enough potential for a mutually rewarding opportunity to merit pursuing negotiations further.
 To some employers, negotiations with prospective employees may be unfamiliar and, therefore, uncomfortable.

 A third preliminary issue is that the law of employment contracts generally imposes requirements and conditions on enforcement of specific contract terms.